Reviewing Constellation Brands (STZ) and Its Competitors

-Constellation Brands (NYSE:STZ – Get Rating) is one of 29 publicly-traded companies in the “Beverages” industry, but how does it weigh in compared to its peers?
-We will compare Constellation Brands to related companies based on the strength of its profitability, analyst recommendations, dividends, risk, earnings, institutional ownership and valuation.
+Constellation Brands (NYSE:STZ – Get Rating) is one of 29 public companies in the “Beverages” industry, but how does it compare to its rivals?
+We will compare Constellation Brands to related companies based on the strength of its earnings, dividends, analyst recommendations, profitability, risk, valuation and institutional ownership.

-Constellation Brands pays an annual dividend of $0.93 per share and has a dividend yield of 0.4%.
-Constellation Brands pays out -310.0% of its earnings in the form of a dividend.
-As a group, “Beverages” companies pay a dividend yield of 1.5% and pay out 104.4% of their earnings in the form of a dividend.
-Constellation Brands has raised its dividend for 1 consecutive years.
+Constellation Brands has a beta of 1.19, indicating that its share price is 19% more volatile than the S&P 500.
+Comparatively, Constellation Brands’ rivals have a beta of 0.73, indicating that their average share price is 27% less volatile than the S&P 500.

+This table compares Constellation Brands and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Net Margins